 Carried out by the School of Healthcare Sciences at Cardiff University, the study comprised of a survey of just under 2000 midwives which was commissioned in part to “contribute to the evidence base on how best to support and sustain the midwifery workforce” (Hunter et al 2018).

-The findings are of deep concern and evidence significant levels of emotional distress amongst midwives, something that echoed Helen Shallow’s own research.
+The findings are of deep concern and evidence significant levels of emotional distress among midwives, something that echoed Helen Shallow’s own research.
 In the RCM-commissioned study:

 “83% of participants were suffering from personal burnout and 67% were experiencing work-related burnout.
 Client-related burnout was low at 15.5%.
 The personal and work related burnout scores were well above population norms as well as higher than the results from other WHELM collaborating countries.

 Over one third of participants scored in the moderate/severe/extreme range for stress (36.7%) anxiety (38%) and depression (33%).
 This was well above population norms and those of other WHELM countries.

 66.6% of participants stated they had thought about leaving the profession within the last six months.
 The two top reasons were: ‘Dissatisfaction with staffing levels at work’ (60%) and ‘Dissatisfaction with the quality of care I was able to provide’ (52%).
 Midwives intending to leave had significantly higher levels of burnout, anxiety, stress and depression than those who had not considered leaving.”

 Factors associated with high levels of burnout, depression, anxiety and stress included “younger midwives (midwives aged 40 and below), midwives with a disability, midwives with less than 30 years’ experience and clinical midwives, particularly those working rotation in hospital and in integrated hospital/community settings.”